kumbulanit/t-sql/lesotho/labs/Module_07_DML_Data_Modification_Lab.md

 ORDER BY ts.PeriodDate;
 ```

+**Detailed Query Explanation:** Multiple value tuples follow one column list, ensuring consistent ordering.
+The verification select filters on the indicator ID and date range to check only the newly inserted observations.
+**Detailed Results Explanation:** You should see each inserted month with its value and provisional status, confirming the bulk addition worked as intended.

 ---

 **Task 4:** Insert data from SELECT query
+**Topic:** MS20761 Module 7 Lesson 1 – Duplicate existing rows into a backup table via INSERT...SELECT
+**Beginner Explanation:** This workflow creates an empty backup table from an existing structure, inserts Q3 2024 banking data using a SELECT statement, and verifies totals.

 ```sql
 -- Create backup of Q3 2024 banking statistics
 -- First, create a backup table structure